By Brian Russell, Co-Chair, CSA IoT Working Group

-Brian Russell (twitter: @pbjason9) is Chief Engineer/CyberSecurity for Leidos.
+Brian Russell is the Chief Engineer/CyberSecurity for Leidos.